MyyyyYmmmm/CS260-Assignment-3/README.md

 	It will return 1.

 5. Deueue()
-	it will return 1 and will delete it
+	it will return 1 and will delete it.

 6. Peek()
 	It will return 2.

 7. Deueue()
-	it will return 2 and will delete it
+	it will return 2 and will delete it.

 8. Enque(4)
 	It will insert 4 at rear.